charrington24/obsidian_cs/applied cryptography/modes of operation.md

 - if the message is not a multiple of the block size you can add padding
 - if you don't know whether the msg is multiple of block size, you can add in a full block of padding.
 But that's inefficient
 - so there are two versions of CBC-MAC depending on whether there's a final block of padding

+CBC Residue
+- how to force a particular residue?
+- decrypt desired CBC residue, XOR it with message, keep working backwards